CLOTHING & TEXTILE DRIVE

 How does the drive raise money for the schools?
 What happens to the textiles?

-We are working with Wearable Collections who pays us by the pound for all the items we collect.
-The clothing is brought to a facility where it is sorted into different grades: re-usable as second hand clothing, wiping rags, and scrap that will be shredded for low grade fiber products.
-The second hand clothing will be shipped to emerging markets throughout the world, where it provides access to affordable and stylish fashion.
+We are working with Wearable Collections who pay us by the pound for all the items we collect.
+The clothing is brought to a facility where it is sorted into different grades: re-usable as second-hand clothing, wiping rags, and scrap that will be shredded for low-grade fiber products.
+The second-hand clothing will be shipped to emerging markets throughout the world, where it provides access to affordable and stylish fashion.

 Wearable collections recycling rates are very consistent with the industry standard.

 According to SMART (Secondary Materials and Recycled Textiles), industry-standard is the following:

 45% is used as apparel which is exported to developing nations, where demand for secondhand clothing is particularly high